As a temporary service, we now offer the option of video conference consults in lieu of in person meetings.|More Info

 You Have Family Members with Special Needs

 While you no doubt have loved ones that you want to provide for in the future, family members with special needs often require additional attention.
-Making plans for your special needs family members is important, and traditional estate planning might not be adequate to ensure they have the care they need.
+Making plans for your special needs family members is important, and might not be adequate to ensure they have the care they need.

-There are a number of options that are useful when it comes to estate planning for special needs beneficiaries.
+There are a number of options that are useful for special needs beneficiaries.
 For example, there are special needs trusts that set aside money for the long-term care of your family member.
 These trusts are challenging to create without an attorney.

-Talk to an Estate Attorney in Kona about Your Estate Planning Needs
+Talk to an Estate Attorney in Kona about Your Needs

-If you care about how your financial assets are distributed after your passing, you likely need an estate planning attorney in Kona, Hawaii.
+If you care about how your financial assets are distributed after your passing, you likely need an attorney in Kona, Hawaii.
 When you pursue an estate plan on your own, you could put the distribution of your assets at risk.
-Before you move forward with a plan of your own, let the estate planning attorneys of Olson & Sons help you review your options.
+Before you move forward with a plan of your own, let the Olson & Sons help you review your options.
 Call right away to get started.